ZuinigeRijder/SolisCloud2PVOutput/README.md

 python SolisCloud2PVoutput.py

 ### Raspberry pi
-python3 SolisCloud2PVoutput.py

-## Raspberry pi Wheezy
-I have still an old Raspberry pi running at home, running SMASpot for transferring PV data via bluetooth from SMA Sunny Boy 4000TL to PVOutput.
-Wheezy is no longer supported, but I did not want to change my Raspberry pi OS to the latest, because of the configuration hassle of the already running raspberry pi since 2012.
-However, Python 3.2.3 is running on this Raspberry pi, and the SolisCloud2PVOutput.py scripts runs on this OS.
+SolisCloud2PVOutput.py scripts runs on Wheezy when using python3.
+However, I upgraded my Raspberry pi to Raspbian GNU/Linux 11 (bullseye).

-### Configuration
+### Raspberry pi Configuration
 Steps:
-* create a directory /home/pi/solis
+* create a directory solis in your home directory
-* copy solis.sh and SolisCloud2PVOutput.py in this directory
+* copy solis.sh and SolisCloud2PVOutput.py in this solis directory
+* change inside solis.sh python into python3 when using Wheezy and/or default python version is not 3.x
+* change inside SolisCloud2PVOutput.py the API secrets
 * chmod + x solis.sh
 * add the following line in your crontab -e:
 ```
-*/30 5-23 * * * /home/pi/solis/solis.sh > /dev/null
+2 5 * * * ~/solis/solis.sh > /dev/null
+@reboot sleep 123 && ~/solis/solis.sh > /dev/null
 ```

 ### log files
-Log files are written in directory /home/pi/solis
+Log files are written in directory home subdirectory solis
 * solis.log containing the data send to PVOutput (and maybe error messages)
 * solis.crontab.log containing the crontab output (normally it will say that solis.sh is running).